Edinburgh, Scotland

 Economics

 Study abroad students must have an equivalent of at least 4 semester-long Economics classes at grade B or above for entry to Entry into 3rd year Economics classes at Edinburgh.
 This must include classes in Intermediate Macroeconomics (with calculus); Intermediate Microeconomics (with calculus); and Probability and Statistics.
 If macroeconomics and microeconomics classes are not calculus-based, then, in addition, Calculus (or Mathematics for Economics) is required.
+Some 3rd year classes have an additional requirement for at least one introductory level class in Econometrics at grade B or above.

 Edinburgh College of Art